ahadb/modern-javascript/object-array-patterns/README.md

 */
 ```

-> you may create as many instances as you want
+...you may create as many instances as you want
 ```javascript
 const Anna = new Human(20, 'female', 'German');
 const Rita = new Human(12, 'male', 'Polish');
 const Cathy = new Human(60, 'female', 'Iraqi');
 ```

-> or define more properties by rewriting the constructor function
+...or define more properties by rewriting the constructor function
 ```javascript
 function Human(age, gender, ethnicity, weight) {
   // note the use of this